egarciamartin/agusmakmun.github.io/index.md

 ---

 I have given talks and/or presentations at the following events:

+* *How to Measure Energy Consumption in Machine Learning algorithms* • Green Data Mining workshop held at ECML-PKDD 2018, September 2018, Dublin, Ireland.

 * *Energy-Efficient Data Stream Mining* • HiPEAC 2018, European Network on High Performance and Embedded Architecture and Compilation, May 2018, Gothenburg, Sweden.